 - Chia seed jam (for protein/omegas.
 Use sugar-free if preferred)

-- With a scoop of ice cream (as a dessert.
-Use protein ice cream if preferred)
+- With a scoop of ice cream (like this vegan coffee nice cream) as a dessert.
+Use protein ice cream if preferred.

 - Vegan chocolate spread (a hazelnut-based one will contain more protein)